 Does transgender breast surgery differ from regular breast surgery?

 The answer is no, not really.
 Genetic male breast tissue is really not much different from female breast tissue, so transgender breast surgery uses conventional breast enlargement techniques.

 Just like any breast enlargement, implants are inserted underneath the existing breast tissue through incisions in the creases under each breast.
 It is usually performed on an outpatient basis under general anaesthetic and takes around 1-2 hours to complete.

 About Miles Berry

-At Aurora Clinics, our Plastic and Aesthetic Surgeon Mr Miles Berry is highly experienced in performing transgender breast surgery.
+At Aurora Clinics part of The Private Clinic, our Plastic and Aesthetic Surgeon Mr Miles Berry is highly experienced in performing transgender breast surgery.

 Mr Berry is a Fellow of the Royal College of Surgeons and a full member of BAPRAS, and has specialised in plastic and aesthetic surgery for more than 15 years, with special interests in breast cancer and breast reconstruction.